xrdocs/8000/_blogs/cisco-8800-power-provisioning.md

 Our goal is to reduce the power allocation without creating a risk of brown out.
 Let’s use an analogy to illustrate what we’re trying to do.
 There is some “fat” that can be cut when we are certain that it will not be needed.
 An example of this this fat is allocation of power needed for a ZR+ optic when the port is empty or using a copper cable.
 There is also “muscle” that we might not be using at any given time, but it could be activated with little notice.
 Examples of muscle are the full fan power and the extra power required if a line card is hit with 100% bandwidth of the smallest packets it can support at line rate.
 The goal is to trim as much fat as possible without cutting into the muscle.

-## 8000 Series Provisioning Innovation
+## Cisco 8000 Series Provisioning Innovation
 Recent 8000 Series innovation improves the estimates of worst-case power.
 This approach represents the exact hardware configuration of the chassis.
 This preserves brownout protection while reducing the required power requested relative to the older design.

 The 8000 Series was developed by the team that built the ASR 9000, CRS, NCS 5500 and other systems that run IOS XR.
 The traditional approach to line card power provisioning is to bundle optics with the rest of the card.
 In the first IOS XR systems like the CRS-1, the Packet Over SONET interfaces (622 Mbps OC-3 to 40 Gbps OC-768) were part of the card, so modular optics weren’t even a consideration.
 When modular optics were introduced, their power was relatively consistent.
 In the SP space, a single form factor (10km LR4) was dominant, and most optics reaches consumed similar power.